-Sporadic clashes with remaining IS militants in Syria
+More civilians leave last IS-held pocket in eastern Syria

 - US: Alabama woman who joined Islamic State is not a citizen

+The presence of civilians in Baghouz — and possibly senior members of the militant group — have slowed the expected defeat of IS.

+In the past few weeks, nearly 20,000 people had left Baghouz through the humanitarian corridor, leaving the IS holdout on foot, but the militants then closed the passage and no civilians left for a week until Wednesday, when a large group was evacuated.

-Recapturing Baghouz would mark an end to the territorial rule of the militants’ self-declared “caliphate” that once stretched across a third of both Syria and Iraq.
+Recapturing Baghouz would mark an end to the territorial rule of the militants’ self-declared “caliphate” that once stretched across a third of both Syria and Iraq, and allow President Donald Trump to begin withdrawing American troops from northern Syria, as he has pledged to do, opening a new chapter in Syria’s eight-year civil war.

+Few believe, however, that ending the group’s territorial rule will end the threat posed by an organization that still stages and inspires attacks through sleeper cells in both Syria and Iraq.

+The Trump administration, which abruptly announced in December that it was pulling out of Syria, said Thursday that it will keep 200 U.S. troops in the country for now.